 As a second example, we apply our approach to steady-state superradiance as previously proposed~\cite{Meiser09} and demonstrated in a recent experiment~\cite{Thompson12}.
 The steady-state superradiance represents a novel regime of cavity quantum electrodynamics, where the highly coherent collective atomic dipole induces an extremely narrow linewidth for the generated light.
 The bad-cavity mode only plays a role as the source of collective coupling for the atoms and the definition of the spatial mode for the output light~\cite{Meiser10}.
 The behavior of this system is also described by a master equation Eq.~(\ref{eq1}), but in a completely different parameter regime to the conventional laser.
-For steady-state superradiance, the vacuum Rabi splitting is much less than the cavity linewidth, $\sqrt{N}\,\Omega\ll\kappa$ and equivalently the photon number per atom in the cavity is much less than unity.
+For steady-state superradiance, the vacuum Rabi splitting is much less than the cavity linewidth, $\sqrt{N}\,\Omega\ll\kappa$, and equivalently the photon number per atom in the cavity is much less than unity.

 We present here calculations of the second order intensity correlation $g^{(2)}(0)$ in steady-state as a function of the repump rate.
 As shown in Fig.~\ref{Fig4}(a), the agreement of the present calculation and the quantum Monte Carlo result from Ref.~\cite{Meiser10} is within error bars.
-The quantum Monte Carlo simulations were of course significantly more numerically intensive.
+The quantum Monte Carlo simulations were significantly more numerically intensive.
 In the weak pumping limit, the light exhibits strongly super-Poissonian fluctuations and deviates remarkably from the semiclassical prediction~(blue line in Fig.~\ref{Fig4}(a)).
 The failure of the semiclassical prediction in the weak pumping limit indicates that the atoms are in a highly-correlated state.
-To reveal the atomic states in this case, we apply the techniques of projecting the density operator in the $P_{q,q_3,\sigma_3}$ representation onto the $|S,M\rangle$ representation and obtain the populations of the atoms on $|S,M\rangle$ states.
+To reveal the atomic states in this case, we apply the techniques of projecting the density operator in the $P_{q,q_3,\sigma_3}$ representation onto the $|S,M\rangle$ representation and obtain the atomic populations.
 The inset of Fig.~\ref{Fig4} shows explicitly that the atoms are mainly pumped into long-lived collective subradiant states~\cite{Dicke54} $|S=0,M=0\rangle$ and $|S=1,M=-1\rangle$.
 From $|S=0,M=0\rangle$, the atoms can only be repumped to $|S=1,M=1\rangle$, from which they rapidly emit two photons and relax to $|S=1,M=-1\rangle$.
-Therefore, our methods enable us to extract detailed information about the atomic states and has been essential to reveal the underlying quantum dynamics.
+Therefore, our methods have enabled us to reveal detailed information about the underlying quantum dynamics.